-Xamarin is one of the leading cross-platform open-source application development technologies run by Microsoft.
+Xamarin is one of the principal cross-platform open-source application development frameworks run by Microsoft.

-It uses the C# programming language to engineer applications for Windows mobile, Android, and iOS and enables developers to access native iOS and Android APIs, offering a shared C# code base and application testing across various devices through the Xamarin Testing Cloud.
+It uses the C# programming language to engineer applications for Windows mobile, Android, and iOS.
+It enables developers to reach native iOS and Android APIs, offering a shared C# code base and application testing across various devices through the Xamarin Testing Cloud.

 Xamarin was initially founded in 2011, which then used Common Language Specification and Common Language Infrastructure, also known as Microsoft.NET.

-It was only in 2016 that Microsoft acquired Xamarin and made the Xamarin SDK, an open-source platform, which later became a vital part of the Xamarin Visual Studio IDE.
-In order to leverage Xamarin’s full potential, developers also need to have in-depth knowledge of Android and iOS besides C#.
+In 2016, Microsoft acquired Xamarin and made the Xamarin SDK, an open-source platform that became a vital part of the Xamarin Visual Studio IDE.
+However, to leverage Xamarin’s full potential, developers also need to have in-depth knowledge of Android and iOS besides C#.